Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: Introduction

 \textit{Second}, we derive a necessary and sufficient condition for a BD-RIS architecture to achieve the performance upper bound in \gls{miso} systems.
 Consequently, we characterize the least complex BD-RISs achieving such an upper bound.
 The resulting least-complexity BD-RIS architectures are referred to as tree-connected RIS since their corresponding graph is a tree.
 In addition, two specific examples of tree-connected RIS are proposed, namely tridiagonal RIS and arrowhead RIS.
 Tree-connected RIS achieves the same performance in MISO systems as fully-connected RIS with a circuit complexity significantly reduced by $16.4$ times, when $64$ RIS elements are considered.

 \textit{Third}, we prove that there always exists one and only one global optimal solution to optimize tree-connected RIS.
 To find this solution, we derive a closed-form algorithm valid for any tree-connected architecture.
 With this algorithm, tree-connected RIS achieves a performance improvement of $51.7\%$ over single-connected RIS.
+We show that the proposed algorithm is optimal in single-user as well as multi-user systems.

 \textit{Fourth}, we propose forest-connected RIS as an additional BD-RIS family to reach a trade-off between performance and circuit complexity.
 Forest-connected RIS serves as a bridge between single- and tree-connected RIS.
 We propose a low-complexity iterative algorithm to optimize forest-connected RIS.
 Numerical results show that forest-connected RIS achieves the same performance as group-connected RIS, while reducing the circuit complexity by $2.4$ times.